 Thus, taking 10 to 20 years to learn Chinese written language to a state of being able to read the “current” Chinese newspaper for a Westerner becomes all reasonable.
 If one cannot endure the minimum of 10 years of humility and agony, he is not worthy to become a sinologist.
-In fact, both native Chinese and the Western sinologists are so proud of successfully passed the challenge of those humility and agony, and they view themselves as a special species, much more superior than the common folk.
+In fact, both native Chinese and the Western sinologists are so proud of successfully passed the challenge of that humility and agony, and they view themselves as a special species, much more superior than the common folk.
 Thus, if one tells them that their 10 to 20 years of humility and agony are simply wasting of their life as that task which they were so proudly accomplished can be done in three to six months instead, they will be extremely outraged regardless of whether that claim is true or not.
 If it is not true, they will be outraged for that funny joke.
-If it is true, they will kill it with all their might in order to preserved their proud accomplishment.
+If it is true, they will kill it with all their might in order to preserve their proud accomplishment.

 For native Chinese, the Chinese language (verbal and written) is simply their living habit, and most of them do not know and not care about its linguistic structure.
 For Western linguists, the “difficulty” of Chinese written language becomes an important subject of research, and the conclusion from those researches of two competing schools is that Chinese words (characters) are ad hoc and chaotic.
-Their difference is centered around a term “ideograph.”
+Their difference is centered around the term “ideograph.”

 1. School one (Friar Gaspar da Cruz, Creel, etc.) – Chinese characters are ideographs which are composed of symbols and images, and that these symbols and images, not having any sound, can be read in all languages, and form a sort of intellectual painting, a metaphysical and ideal algebra, which conveys thoughts by analogy, by relation, by convention, and so on.
 That is, ideograph has the following attributes.

 a.
-It is symbol or image.
+It is a symbol or image.

 b.
 It is not tied to any sound and can be read in all languages.